 Yes, you can.
 Either freeze the cake whole or slice it before freezing.
 It's best to wrap it in foil and then pop the cake into a freezer-proof bag to avoid freezer burn (especially if freezing slices).

-Don’t forget to date and label the cake as it goes into the freezer.
-It will stash well for up to 2 months.
-Let defrost fully at room temperature before consuming.
+Don't forget to date and label the cake as it goes into the freezer.
+It will store well for up to 2 months.
+Let it defrost fully at room temperature before consuming.

 No, it is not.
-A gingerbread cake would include a wealth of other spices alongside the ginger, such as cinnamon, allspice and cloves.
-This sticky ginger loaf cake is made predominantly with ginger and just a touch of nutmeg.
+A gingerbread cake would include a medley of other spices alongside the ginger, such as cinnamon, allspice and cloves, whereas this sticky ginger loaf cake uses predominantly ginger with just a hint of nutmeg.
+It also includes much less black treacle that a typical gingerbread cake would.

 More cosy bakes and drinks

-Have you made this recipe for sticky ginger cake?
-How did you get along – please consider leaving a rating and/or comment as doing so really does help other readers know they can trust this recipe.
+Have you made this sticky ginger cake recipe?
+How did you get along - please consider leaving a rating and/or comment as doing so really does help other readers know they can trust this recipe.

 Sticky Ginger Cake